NBA Hall of Fame

 In 1957, he moved his franchise to Detroit to align with the heart of the automotive industry, where they became the Detroit Pistons.
 He was inducted into the Hall of Fame as a contributor in 1999.

-Zollner's Awards and Records
+Zollner's Awards and Honors

 • 2x NBL Champion (1944, 1945)